JibJab: "What We Call the News"

-Founding Fathers Rap
+"Founding Fathers Rap"

-George Washington, Benjamin Franklin, and Thomas Jefferson rap about their accomplishments and end their verse with "We Declare Our independence".
-They are accompanied by John Adams and James Madison.
-Adams is the DJ, and Madison says "Oh Yeah" after every verse.
+On December 15, 2000, JibJab released an interactive Flash movie featuring George Washington, Benjamin Franklin, and Thomas Jefferson rapping about their accomplishments; they end their verse with "we declare our independence."
+They are accompanied by John Adams and James Madison: Adams is the DJ, and Madison says "Oh Yeah" after every verse.

+"Matzah!
+Rap"

+On April 21, 2005, Eric Schwartz collaborated with JibJab to make the original song and music video Matzah!
+Rap which was featured on The Tonight Show with Jay Leno.
+The music video showcases a Jewish teen rapping about eating the matzah and celebrating Passover.

-Shawshank in a Minute
+"Shawshank in a Minute"

-This sketch was part (and winner) of a 2006 online competition, The Great Sketch Experiment, held by JibJab and their first live action production.
+This sketch was the winner of a 2006 online competition, The Great Sketch Experiment, held by JibJab and their first live-action production.
 Participants included the comedy duo Famous Last Nerds (Jordan Allen-Dutton and Erik Weiner) and John Landis as director.
-It both summarizes and parodies The Shawshank Redemption, condensing the plot to a length of nearly three minutes and underlining it with rap music.
+It both summarizes and parodies The Shawshank Redemption, condensing the plot to a length of less than three minutes and underlining it with rap music.

 Music videos

-JibJab produced a music video for the 2006 song "Do I Creep You Out?" by "Weird Al" Yankovic, a parody of Taylor Hicks' "Do I Make You Proud?".
-The video depicts the main character stalking a barista in increasingly disturbing ways, ending with him being arrested and jailed as he publicly professes his emotions in a song.
-In 2009 JibJab produced another music video for Yankovic for the song "CNR", which is a style parody of The White Stripes.
-The video and song portrays Charles Nelson Reilly as a superhuman doing seemingly impossible or improbable things.
-It also features Yankovic and Jon "Bermuda" Schwartz as Jack White and Meg White respectively.
+JibJab produced a music video for the 2006 song "Do I Creep You Out?" by "Weird Al" Yankovic, a parody of Taylor Hicks' "Do I Make You Proud?"
+The video depicts the main character stalking a barista in increasingly disturbing ways, and ends with him being arrested and jailed as he publicly professes his emotions in a song.
+In 2009 JibJab produced another music video for Yankovic for the song "CNR," which parodies The White Stripes.
+The video and song portray Charles Nelson Reilly as a superhuman doing seemingly impossible or improbable things.
+It also features Yankovic and Jon "Bermuda" Schwartz as Jack White and Meg White, respectively.

 E-cards and messaging

-Starting in October 2007, JibJab began its focus on personalized eCards and videos, letting users insert photographs of their faces into humorous birthday cards, holiday greetings and congratulatory notes and send them to other people as e-cards or "sendables".
+Starting in October 2007, JibJab began its focus on personalized e-cards and videos, letting users insert photographs of their faces into humorous birthday cards, holiday greetings, and congratulatory notes and send them to other people as e-cards or "sendables."
 Initially, this included branded personalized videos, including working with OfficeMax on the video site Elf Yourself, where an uploaded photo is put onto a singing and dancing elf, as well as partnerships with Star Wars (for the 30th anniversary of The Empire Strikes Back) and Mad Men.
 A series of eCards were created by Internet personality Dane Boedigheimer (best known for later creating Annoying Orange) known as "From the Fridge", featuring anthropomorphized foods such as eggs, chocolates, avocados, pumpkins, cranberries, and cookies suffering a horrifying torture or death in accordance with their use or consumption for events and holidays such as birthdays, anniversaries, congratulation, Valentine's Day, the Super Bowl, Easter, Halloween, Thanksgiving, and Christmas.

-Since then, in addition to greeting eCards, JibJab has also extended its personalization technology to popular music videos, including:
+Since then, in addition to greeting e-cards, JibJab has extended its personalization technology to popular music videos, including: